 The coolant temperature display indicates the temperature of the coolant.
+Push the "RESET" button to switch the coolant temperature display to the air intake temperature display.

 When the coolant temperature display is selected, "C" is displayed for one second, and then the coolant temperature is displayed.